frankjuniorr/github_new_project/README.md

 ## Features:
   - Create a new Github repository from template
-  - Create a new issue label "TODO"
-  - Change color to the label "bug"
   - Make deploy source code to new repository

-## Dependencies

-  - [jq](https://stedolan.github.io/jq/) - jq is a lightweight and flexible command-line JSON processor.

  ## Config